calummoore/blog-product/content/products/yabble/index.md

 Today, I want to get the following done:

- * Quick look to see if I can get HLS to work on the fly
+ - [x] Quick look to see if I can get HLS to work on the fly
- * Reply to a video
+ - [x] Reply to a video
- * Update the video player to show multiple videos as a playlist
+ - [x] Update the video player to show multiple videos as a playlist
+ - [x] Deploy latest to staging
+ - [-] Allow threads to be renamed

+Not a bad day at all, I spent a bit too long on the first task - but I do feel like I have a better understanding of all the different video options available.
+Honestly, video is still a bit of a mess on the web. 😅

+I basically have two options available for Safari/IE users (i.e. people who can't use webm) -

+ 1. HLS after video ends - after the video ends, we'll quickly spin up a job to transcode the video into HLS chunks.
+Because we're using HLS, the user will be able to stream something very quickly (after a few seconds), and as more is transcoded more will be available.

+ 2. HLS during OpenVidu output - it may be possible to tweak some options in OpenVidu's core to enable a dual output of both webm and MP4 HLS (or in this case we might just opt for MP4).
+We'll probably still use HLS because streaming into a large MP4 ends up creating a very bloated file.

+I'm going to park this for now, as I need to get on with rest of the UI and process - but we have a way forward when we need it.

+### Day 5
+Wednesday 2 Dec 2020

+ - [x] Deploy latest to prod
+ - [ ] Improve the reply to video experience (new UX)
+ - [ ] Improve the new meeting screen
- * Allow threads to be renamed
+ - [ ] Allow threads to be renamed